Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

 This section provides a detailed information of the evaluation procedure's individual steps conducted on the MNIST dataset as example.
-It is important to note that a similar approach was adopted for evaluating all the datasets in the research.
-The evaluation procedure encompasses the following sequential steps:
+Similar approach was adopted for evaluating all the datasets in the research presented in Table \ref{dataset}.

-\textbf{Input Search}: The primary objective of the input search phase is to identify and select the most informative input features within the given dataset, whether they are individual pixels in an image or specific sensors/features in signal data.
-These selected features possess a high level of descriptiveness, as they have the ability to accurately estimate the remaining output features of the given pattern with minimal error.
-Their significant information content makes them highly valuable in capturing the essential characteristics and dependencies present in(side) the data.
+\textbf{Selected features.} The primary objective of the input-output configuration search is to identify and select the most informative input features within the given dataset, whether they are individual pixels in an image or specific sensors in signal data.
+These selected features possess a high level of descriptiveness, as they have the ability to accurately estimate the remaining features of the given pattern with minimal error.
 By focusing on these highly informative features, the subsequent stages of analysis and modeling can benefit from a more concise and representative set of inputs, contributing to enhanced overall performance and accuracy.
+In Figure \ref{fig:features}, the most characteristic input pixels of the MNIST dataset are depicted for different number of features.
+It can be observed that the features are sparsely scattered, validating the independence of the selected ones.
+With an increase in the number of features, it is evident that the new features are situated more in the background, justifying the determination of an optimal number of features.

-\textbf{Determining the optimal number of (input) features}: To identify the optimal number of features searched according to the previous paragraph, a task-specific classification task was conducted as part of the evaluation process.
-Once the optimal feature set was determined, a series of 30 classifications were performed, and the average accuracy was calculated.
-For the classification, both the original image / sensor data and the reconstructed data (thereby bringing the internal correlation information between the data) was used.
-This iterative procedure was then repeated, gradually incorporating additional features into the analysis (basic concept of the Sequential Forward Search algorithm).
+\textbf{Optimal number of features.} To identify the optimal number of features, a task-specific classification task was conducted as part of the evaluation process.
+Once a configuration was determined, a series of 30 classifications were performed, and the average accuracy was calculated.
+This iterative procedure was then repeated, gradually incorporating additional features into the analysis.
 The evaluation process continued until the point where the accuracy ceased to show further improvement beyond the best achieved result, ensuring that the selection of features reached an optimal and stable configuration.
-This approach allows for a comprehensive assessment of the relationship between the number of features utilized and the resulting classification accuracy, ultimately facilitating the determination of an effective feature set for the given task.
-As an example, Figure \ref{fig:features-opt} shows the result of such a procedure for the MNIST dataset.
+As an example, Figure \ref{fig:features-opt} and \ref{fig:selected} show the result of such a procedure for the MNIST dataset, demonstrating that approximately 5\% of the features, specifically 45 features, are sufficient for effective classification.